Azure/data-api-builder/docs/authentication.md

 Data API builder allows developers to define the authentication mechanisms they want to use to authenticate incoming requests.

 Authentication is not performed by Data API builder, but is delegated to one of the supported authentication providers.
-The supported authentication providers are:
+The supported authentication options are:

 - EasyAuth
 - JWT

 ## EasyAuth

-When using this provider, Data API builder will expect EasyAuth to have authenticated the request, and to have authentication data available in the `X-MS-CLIENT-PRINCIPAL` HTTP header, as described here for App Service: [Work with user identities in Azure App Service authentication](https://learn.microsoft.com/azure/app-service/configure-authentication-user-identities) and here for Static Web Apps: [Accessing User Information](https://learn.microsoft.com/azure/static-web-apps/user-information?tabs=csharp).
+When using this option, Data API builder will expect EasyAuth to have authenticated the request, and to have authentication data available in the `X-MS-CLIENT-PRINCIPAL` HTTP header, as described here for App Service: [Work with user identities in Azure App Service authentication](https://learn.microsoft.com/azure/app-service/configure-authentication-user-identities) and here for Static Web Apps: [Accessing User Information](https://learn.microsoft.com/azure/static-web-apps/user-information?tabs=csharp).

 To use this provider you need to specify the following configuration in the `runtime.host` section of the configuration file: